theforeman/community-templates/README.md

 Please fork and send a pull request.
 Thanks!

-Copyright (c) 2013 TheForeman Team
+# License

+Copyrights are retained by their owners

-This program and entire repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This entire repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.